aoifemurfe/Workout_Roulette/README.md

         - Upon entering the site, users are greeted with a Welcome banner and 3 cards below it that explain the main functions of the site which are to create and account, create workouts and then log them in a database to view at anytime.
         - The logo in the navbar depicts a dumbell and contains the name workout roulette which tells the user that this is a website for exercise and it has a roulette element to it.
   2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the page to find content.
-        - The navbar at the top shows the user easily each of the pages available to them.
+        - The navbar at the top shows the user easily each of the pages available to them and this dynamically changes based on whether the user has signed in or not.
-  3. As a First Time Visitor, I want to quickly search an area and find local amenities.
+  3. As a First Time Visitor, I want to be able to create an account and log a workout.
-        - Directly below the navbar is a clean and easily readable input bar.
-The inputs are organised into 3 sections and follow an order to arrange inputs           into 1 easy directive sentence.
+        - The homepage contains a call to action in the first card for the use to click the link to the registration page.
-        - The user has the option to select the type, radius and central location for their  search.
+        - Registration is quick and easy.
+Upon registration the user is shown a flash message confirming that they have created an account.
+Upon registration the user is led to the create workout page to allow them to create their first workout.
-  4. To generate the search there is a large search button that generates results on the map below.
+  4. To generate the search there is a large search button that generates results on the ma

 ### Returning Visitor Goals
 1. As a Returning Visitor, I want to perform different types of searches in different areas